guitarvydas/strinterpolate/README.md

 The rewrite rules used for rewriting the parse are in `string.rwr`.
 The syntax for writing grammars in OhmJS style can be found in the [OhmJS website](ohmjs.org).
 The syntax for writing rewrite rules is documented in [RWR Documentation](https://github.com/guitarvydas/pbp-dev/blob/dev/t2t/doc/rwr/RWR%20Spec.pdf).
-An earlier blog post about this is in [Substack string-interpolation](https://programmingsimplicity.substack.com/p/string-interpolation?r=1egdky&utm_campaign=post&utm_medium=web&triedRedirect=true).
+An earlier blog post about this is in [Substack string-interpolation](https://programmingsimplicity.substack.com/p/string-interpolation?r=1egdky&utm_campaign=post&utm_medium=web&triedRedirect=true) and in [Substack String Interpolation Continued]()